joshnuss/1000experiments.dev/posts/174-discrete-tween.md

 ## Notes

 - Maybe an abstraction can be created on top of this, like "an array of tweens", so you can run a set of operations on many tweens at once.
+- Another way to accomplish this, may be by making a custom interpolator function.